Useful Git Commands

 Git is a free software and distributed version control system.
-We can simply maintain and track our project files in git repository.
-It is a GNU version and slightly similar to other versioning system such as CVS, Subversion or Mercurial.
+We can maintain and track our project files in a git repository.
+It is a modern version control system that replaces the legacy centralized systems like CVS, Subversion etc.

 Some useful git commands are listed below.